+where q=u or c, which is the largest channel compare to the other productions\cite{tqh_LHeC_haosun1}.
+In this case, the five flavor scheme should be applied and an initial state bottom quark will collide with a w boson to produce a single top, which decay anomaly to a Higgs and a light quark.
+The Feynman diagram is plotted in Fig.\ref{fig1_sig_Feynman}(left pannel for signal.I).

-where q=u,c.
-The Feynman diagram is plotted in Fig.\ref{fig1_sig_Feynman} for the partonic process $\rm e^- \bar{b} \to \nu_e \bar{t} \rightarrow \nu_e h \bar{q} \to \nu_e b\bar{b} \bar{q}$.
-This production belongs to the charge current production\cite{tqh_haosun_LHeC} at the LHeC.
-As can be seen, the studied topology of our signal gives rise to the $\rm \slashed E_T + jets$ signature characterized by three(or more than three) jets and a missing transverse momentum($\rm \slashed E_T$) from the undetected neutrino.
+As can be seen, the studied topology gives rise to the $\rm E^{miss}_T + jets$ signature characterized by three(or more than three) jets and a missing transverse momentum($\rm E^{miss}_T$) from the undetected neutrino.
 Two of the jets should be tagged as B-jets.
 The combination of the two B-jets should appear as a narrow resonance centered around the SM Higgs boson mass.
 Together with the remaining light jet(s), they should be able to reconstruct a resonant top quark.